msyamkumar/cs220-f20-projects/lab-p13/README.md

 matrix
 ```

-The output of the above looks like this:
+The output of the above code looks like this:

 ```
 array([[1, 2],